georgeselkassouf/stock_data_pipeline/README.md

    - `GOOGLE_CREDENTIALS_JSON`: Base64 encoded Google Cloud service account credentials.
    - `API_KEY`: API key required by the scripts to fetch stock data.

-2. **requirements.txt**: Ensure you have a `requirements.txt` file that lists the necessary Python dependencies for the scripts.
+2. **requirements.txt**: A file that lists the necessary Python dependencies for the scripts.

 3. **Python 3.9**: The workflow is set to use Python version 3.9.
-Make sure your environment is compatible.

 ## Workflow Details